ricardojoserf/subdoler/README.md

 ![image](images/image2_8.jpg)

-When the subdomains calculation finishes, the unique subdomains are listed and the output is stored in files:
+Finally, the unique subdomains are listed and the output is stored in different files:

 ![image](images/image3.jpg)

-Four files are created in the specified output directory:
+Five files are created in the specified output directory:

-- The CSV file (*prefix-source.csv*) contains the subdomains with the program which discovered them, the reverse lookup IP and which range it is part of
+- The CSV file (*subdomain_by_source.csv*) contains the subdomains with the program which discovered them, the reverse lookup IP and which range it is part of

-- The second CSV file (*prefix-ranges.csv*) contains information about the ranges
+- The second CSV file (*ranges_information.csv*) contains information about the ranges

-- The subdomains TXT files (*prefix-unique.txt*) contains a list of unique subdomains.
+- The subdomains TXT files (*unique_subdomains.txt*) contains a list of unique subdomains.

-- The leaks TXT file (*prefix-leaked.txt*) contains the leaked email accounts and credentials.
+- The leaks TXT file (*leaked_information.txt*) contains the leaked email accounts and credentials.

-- The XLSX file (*prefix.xlsx*) contains the same information in a single file.
+- The XLSX file (*results.xlsx*) contains the same information in a single file.

 ![image](images/image3_5.jpg)